matthiasbruns/rxandroid2-retrofit2/README.md

 ## Demo Webservice

-For this guide we will use an open websive called GeoNames.
+For this guide we will use an open webservice called GeoNames.
 You can find its documentation here http://www.geonames.org/export/JSON-webservices.html

 We will implement a simple example with the cities webservice.